Margery0011/Research-on-the-correlation-between-functional-human-genes-and-epigenetic-conservation/README.md

 correlated (Pearson coefficient values in parenthesis) with gene conservation (PWD).
 Negative and significant correlations (p \< 0.05) were observed between gene PWDs and gene expression/variability.

+PWDs in DepMap essential genes are concentrated in the range from 0.06 to 0.08 and PWDs in Non-DepMap essential gene are concentrated in the range from 0.05 to 0.15.

 ## Things to do